 considering

-a) that there is a need for global broadband mobile-satellite communications, and that some of this need could be met by allowing earth stations in motions (ESIMs) to communicate with space stations of non-geostationary-satellite orbit (non-GSO) fixed-satellite service (FSS) operating in the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30.0 GHz (Earth-to-space);
+a) that there is a need for global broadband mobile-satellite communications, and that some of this need could be met by allowing earth stations in motions (ESIMs) to communicate with space stations of non-geostationary-satellite orbit (non-GSO) fixed-satellite service (FSS) systems (“non-GSO ESIM”) operating in the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30.0 GHz (Earth-to-space);

 b) that the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) are allocated to space services and, the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, and 27.5-29.1 GHz are allocated to terrestrial services on a primary basis worldwide and, in the countries identified in Nos.
-5.524 and 5.542 of the Radio Regulation, the frequency band 19.7-20.2 GHz is allocated to the fixed and mobile services on a primary basis and the frequency band 29.5-30 GHz is allocated to the fixed and mobile services on a secondary basis;
+5.524 of the Radio Regulation, the frequency band 19.7-20.2 GHz is allocated to the fixed and mobile services on a primary basis; and, in the countries identified in No. 5.542 of the Radio Regulations, the frequency band 29.5-30 GHz is allocated to the fixed and mobile services on a secondary basis;

-c) the frequency bands in considering b) are used by a variety of different systems and these existing services and their future development need to be protected from the operation of non-GSO ESIMs without any additional constraints;
+c) the frequency bands in considering b) are used by a variety of different systems and these existing services and their future development need to be protected without any additional constraints from the operation of non-GSO ESIMs;

-d) that the frequency band 18.6-18.8 GHz is allocated to EESS (passive) and SRS (passive) and that these services need to be protected from operation of non-GSO FSS in the space-to-Earth direction;
+d) that the frequency band 18.6-18.8 GHz is allocated to Earth exploration-satellite service (EESS) (passive) and space research service (SRS) (passive) and that these services need to be protected from operation of non-GSO FSS in the space-to-Earth direction;

 e) that appropriate regulatory and interference-management mechanisms, including necessary mitigation measures are required for the operation of non-GSO ESIMs to protect other space and terrestrial services which are allocated on a primary basis in the Radio Regulations in the frequency bands mentioned in considering a),